Whimsy Stick

 Introducing A Flirt Pole: FAQ

-Q.01How do you introduce a flirt pole to a dog?
+How do you introduce a flirt pole to a dog?

-Q.02What if my dog ignores the flirt pole?
+What if my dog ignores the flirt pole?

 Most common cause: the lure is moving wrong.
 Drag it slowly along the ground in a straight line, like an animal sneaking away.
 But don’t wave it in the air or jerk it erratically yet.
 Some dogs need the lure to mimic prey escape before their chase drive activates.
 If your dog still ignores it after 3 sessions, try a different lure (squeaky toy, fur attachment, leather strip).
-So some dogs are slow to engage and need 4 or 5 sessions to commit.
+Some dogs are slow to engage and need 4 or 5 sessions to commit.

-Q.05What if my dog is afraid of the flirt pole?
+What if my dog is afraid of the flirt pole?

 Some dogs, especially fearful or shy dogs, react to the pole with caution.
 Skip session 1 movement entirely.
 Instead, lay the pole flat on the ground in a familiar room and feed dinner around it for 2 to 3 days.
 Let the dog approach on their own timeline.
 Once the dog is comfortable with the stationary pole, proceed to session 1 outdoors.
-So forcing a fearful dog to engage with a moving lure creates lasting negative association.
+Forcing a fearful dog to engage with a moving lure creates lasting negative association.
 Patience here pays off across all future sessions.

-Q.07Can I introduce a flirt pole indoors?
+Can I introduce a flirt pole indoors?

 The first session (investigation only) can happen indoors safely.
 But from session 2 onward, move outdoors to grass or a forgiving surface.
 Indoor flirt pole use carries real injury risk from slipping on hard floors, collisions with furniture, and limited space for the dog to cut and turn safely.
-So use the introduction sessions to also acclimate the dog to the outdoor space they will be using long-term.
+Use the introduction sessions to also acclimate the dog to the outdoor space they will be using long-term.

-Q.08When can I move to daily flirt pole sessions?
+When can I move to daily flirt pole sessions?

 After completing all 5 introduction sessions and watching for the graduation signals.
 The dog engages immediately when the pole appears, catches the lure consistently, releases on cue, recovers physically within 15 to 20 minutes, and shows no soreness 24 hours later.
 If all five signals are present, you’re ready for daily protocol.
 But if any are missing, run an additional session or two at session 4 or 5 intensity before progressing.